1602/compound/docs/api/controller.md

 To define hook call `before` or `after` on `init` object passed to constructor.

-## FEATURES
+## MEMBERS

-Controller context has the following set of methods and members:
+Controller context has the following set of members:

-### COMMON MEMBERS

 * `req`:
 Request object (instance of http.IncomingMessage)